voxpupuli/beaker/README.md

 ## Solaris Support ##

-Used with `--vmrun solaris`, the harness can connect to a Solaris host via SSH and revert zone snapshots.
+Used with `--hypervisor solaris`, the harness can connect to a Solaris host via SSH and revert zone snapshots.

 Example .fog file: